fm4dd/suntracker2-r3/readme.md

 Working under space, cost and time constraints, the prototype development is done on a small scale model.
-Eventually, I want to control and optimize the orientation of Mini-PV systems such as below.
+Eventually, I want to control and optimize the orientation of Mini-PV systems.

 ## Functional Design

 <img src="img/sun-position-schema.png" width="600px">

-In order to clearly understand and validate the sun tracking function, a 32 dual-color LED ring will display the horizon and move the sun position over time.
+In order to clearly understand and validate the sun tracking function, a 32 dual-color LED ring represents the horizon with north, sunrise and sunset indicators.
+A green indicator displays the suns daily movement over time.
+The optional NEMA stepper motor is used to develop the motor control code for the solar panel horizontal alignment.

 ### Board Components